soffes/blog/published/2012-05-17-sspulltorefresh/sspulltorefresh.markdown

 ---
-title: Introducing SSPullToRefresh
+tags:
+- ios
+- development
-categories: ios development objective-c
+- objective-c
 ---

+# Introducing SSPullToRefresh

 There are tons of pull to refresh views for iOS on GitHub.
 Every time I need to add pull to refresh to a project, I end up hacking one of them to pieces.
 This is silly.
 I wrote a better one: [SSPullToRefresh](http://github.com/soffes/sspulltorefresh).